 What is the official definition of bias?

-What are examples of bias or hate incidents?
+What are examples of bias incidents?

-Examples of bias and hate can include, but are not limited to: slurs, degrading language, epithets, graffiti, vandalism, intimidation, symbols, and harassment; that are directed toward or affect the targeted individual or group.
+Incidents of bias and hate can include, but are not limited to: slurs, degrading language, epithets, graffiti, vandalism, intimidation, symbols, and harassment; that are directed toward or affect the targeted individual or group.
 Bias and hate incidents are those that are based upon actual or perceived age, race, color, creed, religion, gender identity or expression, ethnicity, national origin, disability, veteran status, sexual orientation, political affiliation, martial status, spirituality, cultural, socio-economic status, or any combination of these or other related factors.

 How does reporting work?

-The bias reporting system keeps the targeted student at the center of the response process, and the student targeted can decide how they want to proceed.
+The bias incident reporting system keeps the targeted student at the center of the response process, and the student targeted can decide how they want to proceed.
 It is important to report, so the University can best support the victim/survivor as well as aim to prevent future incidents.